AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 ### The disk drives

 This time I wanted to use only solid state drives in the M2 form factor.
-In addition to their great speed, being SSDs means that they have no moving parts and thus they are completely silent.
+In addition to their great speed, they have no moving parts and thus they are completely silent.
 They can also be installed directly into the M2 slots of the motherboard, avoiding the need to have the SATA data and power cables in the case.

 The motherboard has space for two M2 drives.
-Both have the PCIe lines routed so both can be used at full PCIe x4 speed.
+They both have the PCIe lines routed so they can be used at full PCIe x4 speed.
 One is at the top with a nice heatsink, the other at the bottom with no heatsink at all:

 ![][ssd-top]